OCEChain/DAG/README.md

 ### Nodes

-The Node class is templated Node<T> where T is intended to be either an identifier or the item of interest.
+The Node class is templated,  Node\<T\> where T is intended to be either an identifier or the item of interest.
 The Node class may not be const, but the thing it contains (T) may be set to be a const object

 Nodes may contain
  * simple structures such as an int, long or pair
- * with polymorphic classes ( T is set to &Base of the Base class)
+ * polymorphic classes ( T is set to &Base of the Base class)
- * with Boost:Any  which allows direct insertion into the Nodes of any mixed set of class items here T= const Boost::Any&
+ * Boost:Any  which allows direct insertion into the Nodes of any mixed set of class items here T= const Boost::Any&

 ### Directed Acyclic Graph